Dleifnesor/PAW/README.md

 }
 ```

+### Contribution Guidelines

+If you'd like to contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## Troubleshooting

 - **Import errors**: Make sure PAW is installed correctly and its modules are in your Python path
 - **Missing tools**: Some tools may need to be installed separately if you're not using Kali Linux
 - **Permission issues**: Ensure you have write access to the PAW configuration directory

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.